ncatlab/nlab-content/pages/3/8/7/2/2783/content.md

 have left adjoints, and in fact are [[monadic adjunction|(2-)monadic]].
 Their left adjoints are called (free) regular or exact completions.

-In the third case the monad is [[idempotent monad|idempotent]], so the left adjoint can properly be called a [[completion]], while in the first two cases, the monad is only [[lax-idempotent monad|lax-idempotent]], so the left adjoint should technically be called a [[free completion]].
+In the third case the 2-monad is [[idempotent monad|idempotent]], so the left adjoint can properly be called a [[completion]], while in the first two cases, the 2-monad is only [[lax-idempotent monad|lax-idempotent]], so the left adjoint should technically be called a [[free completion]].
 However, the phrases *regular completion* and *exact completion* are also commonly used for the first two cases.
 To disambiguate the second and third cases the phrases *ex/lex completion* and *ex/reg completion* are also used, and so by analogy the first case is called *reg/lex completion*.

 In fact, the reg/lex and ex/lex completion can be applied to a category that merely has [[weak finite limits]], although in this case the sense in which the construction is "free" is more complicated.